-Just now beginning to show up on many traveler’s radars, Lviv is known as the “Little Paris” of Ukraine.
+Just now beginning to show up on many traveler’s radars, Lviv is known as the “Little Paris” of Ukraine and sure to become a hot travel destination for 2018.
 The city has cobblestone streets, fountains and a much more Western European feel than much of the rest of the country.
 One of the most visited tourist attractions in town is the cemetery, which has been around since the 16th century.

 Highlight: The city is full of interesting (if maybe a bit touristic) themed restaurants.
 For instance, you can visit the First Lviv Grill of Meat and Justice, which is a torture themed restaurant.
 Or you could visit a bunker restaurant which you’ll need a password to enter, but once inside you shoot BB guns at portraits of Putin.

 Nuwara Eliya lies at the very heart of the Sri Lankan tropical bed and is a great place to travel in Sri Lanka.
 It’s a paradise of its own with a string of waterfalls, temples that are synonymous with Hindu mythology and breathtaking botanical gardens.
 Nuwara is the perfect spot for someone who wants to live like a local and experience everything on foot (or a ‘Lost’ fan).